DuendeInexistente/Cirque/ShortStories/skagerrak.md

 But that is the issue, isn't it.

 It's not that water flows or stone doesn't.
 It's that I don't.
 It's that city that makes me sick, this city where I don't flow.
 This city where I am stuck, in useless remembrance of so many irrelevant things, in rancid pseudo melancholy.
-In this city where I am most afraid of acting, where I have to grab onto this character -my own character, the skin of my choosing- so hard I stop flowing, lest I slip back.
+In this city where I am afraid of acting, where I have to grab onto this character -my own character, the skin of my choosing- so hard I stop flowing, lest I slip back.

 Back to *her.*